lumianph/gpuprec/README.md

 ## ABOUT THE ACCURACY

 Most functions are tested extensively and but exhaustively.
 For basic arithmetic operators, it should be able to generate the same results as that of CPU-based QD.
-For mathematical operations, such as *exp* and *log*.
-There may be minor difference between the results of GQD and QD.
-We consider that this is because the native math functions on the CPU and GPU have different implementation details.
-You may investigate the result difference first before using GQD.
-For your reference, the file *gqd_test\benchmark.log* shows the output of our benchmark with accuracy test.
+For mathematical operations, such as *exp* and *log*, there may be minor difference between GQD and QD.
+We consider that this is because the native mathematical functions on the CPU and GPU have different implementation details.
+You are suggested to investigate the result difference first before using GQD.
+For your reference, the file *gqd_test\benchmark.log* shows the output of our benchmark.

 **NOTE**: The compiler flags essentially affect the accuracy of the library.
-Please pay special attention to the nvcc flag
+Please pay special attention to disable FMAD.

 ```
 --fmad=false